 At 3 miles there and back, it’s a pretty short walk.
 However, you will have some hills to tackle on rugged, muddy terrain, and an optional river crossing over rocks.

 The majority of the walk to Lud’s Church is through woodland (Back Forest).
-I would say it’s an easy walk, but could also be moderate if you are new to hiking, based on the hill and the terrain.
+It’s an easy walk, but could also be moderate if you are new to hiking, based on the hill and the terrain.
+It’s signposted at various points along the way.

 I did this walk on a weekday in winter, and the car park had a fair few cars in it, and although I did pass a few people walking on the trail, I actually had Lud’s Church all to myself.
 I have heard it can get quite busy though, as it’s a popular place.